0xKona/relational-databases-assignment/assignment/submission/README.md

 ------------------
 - Developed using Docker with MySQL 9.2.
 - Scripts are fully compatible with MySQL Workbench or any standard MySQL 9.2 environment.
-- To restore the dump using local mysql: mysql -u root -p marketplace < marketplace_dump.sql from the directory of the dump file
+- To restore the dump using local mysql run:
+    `mysql -u root -p create database marketplace; marketplace < marketplace_dump.sql;` from the directory of the dump file

 Instructions:
 -------------